Konfus-dev/fps-puzzle-template/README.md

-# Sunspot-Green
+# FPS Puzzle Template
-First person puzzle game VERY unfinished, literally almost nothing... but hey it's a start :D
+First person puzzle template with ability to grab objects and a standard rigidbody fps controller.